Water chevrotain

 The water chevrotain (Hyemoschus aquaticus), also known as the fanged deer, is a small ruminant found in tropical Africa.
 This is the only species in the genus Hyemoschus.
-It is the largest of the 10 species of chevrotains, basal even-toed ungulates which are similar to deer, but are barely larger than small dogs.
+It is the largest of the 10 species of chevrotains, basal even-toed ungulates which are visually similar to deer, but are barely larger than small dogs.

 Description

 Unusually for most mammals, female water chevrotains are larger than males.
 On average, they weigh over 2 kg more than the 10-kg males.
 Their body length is about 85 cm, and their shoulder height is around 35 cm.

 Water chevrotains have a rich, sleek, red-brown coat on top, and the underside of the coat is white.
 On the body is a pattern of white stripes that runs horizontally from the shoulder to the tail, with vertical rows of white stripes in the back.
 The chin, throat, and chest are covered in very coarse hair with a pattern of white V shapes.

 The back end of the water chevrotain has many powerful muscles and is higher than the shoulders, which makes the body slope down toward the front.
 The head is held down toward the ground while walking, which allows the water chevrotain to navigate easily through thickets of dense brush.
 A layer of thick, reinforced skin is on the dorsal surface, which protects the back from injuries caused by the thick brush.
 The legs look short and thin compared to the bulky body, and the hooves are similar to a pig's.
 The tail is short with a fluffy white underside that resembles a cotton ball.